 Betfair Chase Runners

-However, the short Betfair Chase history there have been many returning Betfair Chase winners trying to defend their crowns.
+However, during the short Betfair Chase history, there have been many returning Betfair Chase winners trying to defend their crowns.

 In recent years some successful Betfair Chase runners – like Kauto Star, Silviniaco Conti, Cue Card and Bristol De Mai are all past Haydock Betfair Chase winners that have won the race more than once.

-The Betfair Chase 2019 runner-up and winner in 2017 and 2018 – Bristol De Mai – is another popular horse in this race and if running again in 2020 is sure to figure prominently in the Betfair Chase betting market.
+The Betfair Chase 2020 winner, 2019 runner-up and winner in 2017 and 2018 – Bristol De Mai – is another popular horse in this race and if running again in 2021is sure to figure prominently in the Betfair Chase betting market.
 He’s trained by the already mentioned Nigel Twiston-Davies, who has won the Betfair Chase three times.